IndoFashion/IndoFashion/README.md

 ### Data Format

-The COSMOS training, validation and test sets are provided as JSON (JavaScript Object Notation) text files with the following attributes for every data sample stored as a dictionary:
+In the Indofashion dataset, training, validation and test sets are provided as JSON (JavaScript Object Notation) text files with the following attributes for every data sample stored as a dictionary:

 File Structure for train.json, val.json and test.json